justinzelinsky/justinzelinsky.github.io/source/_posts/redux-best-practices.md

 ---
 title: Redux Best Practices
 date: 2019-11-22 10:24:56
+tags:
+- redux
+- javascript
+- react
+- selectors
-tags: redux, javascript, react, selectors, best practices
+- best practices
 ---

 Redux is a predictable state management library that can be used with many different UI frameworks.
 When using with React, you use it along side of the tool `react-redux` in order to connect your components to the store and to be able to dispatch actions and retrieve state.
 After working on multiple projects in my career using Redux + the time I’ve spent personally using Redux, here are some tips on how to structure your redux store and code: